markhazlewood/HubSpotPythonQuickStart/README.md

     $ python quickstart.py

-1. The sample will attempt to open a new window or tab in your default browser.
-If this fails, copy the URL from the console and manually open it in your browser.
+1. If this is the first run, the app open your browser connect your app to your HubSpot CRM.

-> If you are not logged in to your HubSpot CRM account, you will be prompted via web browser.
-If you have more than one account, you will be asked to select one account to use for the authorization.
+> If will be asked to log in to your HubSpot account (if you're not logged in already).
+If you have more than one HubSpot CRM, you will be asked to select one account to use for the authorization.

 2. Click the Accept button.